mama1120/rpi_ros_can_module/README.md

 - Data acquisition
 - Bus availability or congestion

-To stop the CAN communication correctly, use the following command:
+If the CAN communication is not stopped correclty, for example if a device loses power, the line might still appear busy.
+If that is the case, use the following command:

 ```bash
 sudo ip link set can0 down